 NASCAR has a Hall of Fame and Museum in Charlotte, NC.
 It houses a simulator for would-be drivers to experience the thrill of driving in the NASCAR leagues.
 They can even select the

 NASCAR holds night races at several tracks.
 As well as capturing a sometimes different audience, both drivers and observers feel that night races feel a lot different to day racing!

 For example, at night, their senses react differently.
 Night races are recorded for television in the same way as daytime races, though they tend to have fewer long distance camera shots.

-The new cars will have two major changes which will affect their handling.
+Their latest cars have two major changes which will affect their handling.
 Firstly, there is to be a change to the size of tires used – an increase from 15 to 18 inches.

-Do you have any interesting or fun facts about NASCAR that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about NASCAR?
+Share them in the comments below!